Mentorship for women

 Phase ONe of the survivor wise mentorship

-Developing Self Compassion Is The Aim Of Mentorship
+A Healing Relationship With Self Is The Aim Of Mentorship

-Whether we are curious about parts work or interested in befriending our bodies, whether we are processing the past or learning to live in the present, self compassion is the key to deep and long-lasting healing and recovery, yet it is often one of the most difficult qualities to develop as a complex trauma survivor.
-Internalized shame and self-criticism tend to be our home base, and even as we enter therapy and recovery, we may struggle with the weight of constant self-criticism and judgment.
+Whether we are curious about parts work or interested in befriending our bodies, whether we are processing the past or learning to live in the present, a healing relationship with ourselves is the key to deep and long-lasting recovery, yet it is often one of the most difficult relationships to repair as a complex trauma survivor.
+Internalized shame and self-criticism tend to be our home base, and even as we enter therapy and recovery, we may struggle with the weight of constant self-criticism, self-judgment, self-rejection, and self-loathing.
 We may feel stuck, unable to access the change and growth we so desperately want.

 "When we are mindful of our struggles, and respond to ourselves with compassion, kindness, and support in times of difficulty, things start to change.
 We can learn to embrace ourselves and our lives, despite inner and outer imperfections, and provide ourselves with the strength needed to thrive."

 Kristin Neff and Christopher Germer - The Transformative Effects of Mindful Self-Compassion - mindful.org

-How do we cultivate a compassionate foundation within us to support us through our healing and recovery?
+How do we cultivate a compassionate foundation within to support us through our healing and recovery?

-In my experience, self compassion is actually built relationally, when our experience is seen, heard, and understood by another, when we realize that we aren't alone in our story, when we can co-regulate and resonate with safe people.
-These are the moments that slowly accumulate into self-compassion.
+In my experience, self-compassion is actually built relationally, when our experience is seen, heard, and understood by another, when we realize that we aren't alone in our story, when we can co-regulate and resonate with safe people.
+These are the moments that slowly accumulate into a healing relationship with ourselves.
 They are often moments we didn't experience growing up, and so self-compassion feels elusive.
 The aim of the Survivor Wise Mentorship is to help survivors develop an inner compassionate foundation through relational safety, trust, and understanding.

 What is covered in the